-- Potential septic issues: Water backup or drainage problems may also be a sign that your septic system is failing.
+- Potential septic issues: Water backup or a drain problem may also be a sign that your septic system is failing.
 Our sewer scope will look for problems in the lines that lead to your septic tank.

 Your sewer inspection report will also include information on the types of sewer lines that are present, including the material of your pipes.